-As we’ve covered, the pitchers I faced weren’t consistent.
-So I created a rule—a quick mnemonic for how to trust a pitcher: I won’t swing until after you’ve thrown me the first strike.
+The pitchers I faced weren’t consistent.
+So I created a rule – a quick shortcut – for how to trust a pitcher: I didn’t swing until after the pitcher threw me the first strike.

-Some of the pitchers would throw their first pitch right down the middle.
-I would miss a great opportunity to hit the ball.
-That’s ok.
-I trusted myself enough to capitalize on one of my remaining two strikes.
+It wasn’t a perfect strategy.
+Some pitchers would throw their first pitch right down the middle and I would miss a great opportunity to hit the ball.
+But that’s not catastrophic.
+I trusted myself to capitalize on one of my remaining two strikes.

 But so many pitchers couldn’t throw consistent strikes.
 I would watch—or sometimes dodge—four consecutive balls and take my free walk to first base.
 And if you’re familiar with Michael Lewis’s Moneyball, you know how valuable free walks can be.